 A. Meet with school principals annually to discuss current issues and/or concerns.

-B. Meet as required with the HCPS Coordinator of School Safety and Emergency Management.
+B. Meet as required with the HCPS Office of School Safety and Emergency Management.

 C. Assist with the scheduling and supervision of narcotic canine sweeps at Henrico County Public Schools.

 D. Serve as members of the Henrico County Schools Safety Audit Team.

 E. Coordinate the summer assignments of SROs as needed to meet the needs of the Police Division and The summer assignments will include but are not limited to: coverage of summer school, as well as support of the HPAL, Police Division services and needs, or any other assignment as required by the Chief of Police (or designee).